Sadhvini26/attendancetracker/README.md

-# KMIT Anvesha - College Management System
+# KMIT Anvesha - Attendance Tracker

 A comprehensive college management application designed for students, faculty, and administrators at KMIT.
 The application provides role-based authentication and specialized features for each user type.